mhsefidgar/Cpp/dataStorageCpp.md

 char name[10] = "John"; // character array (string)
 ```

-3. Pointers: Pointers are variables that store memory addresses.
+3.  **Pointers**: Pointers are variables that store memory addresses.
 They can be used to manipulate data indirectly.
 Pointers are declared using an asterisk (\*) followed by an identifier.
 Here's an example:

 ```